 One week after our visit to Žiča, on 6th October 2019, the Serbian Orthodox Church celebrated the biggest event in its history – the 800 years of autocephaly, and Patriarch Irinej served a divine liturgy in Žiča.

 Žiča, during 800 years of its history

-Considering that Žiča was the seat of the Archbishop (1219–1253), the kings were crowned in Žiča monastery.
+Considering that Žiča was the seat of the Archbishop (1219–1253), the kings were crowned in the Žiča monastery.
 The bishops were enthroned there as well.
-The Church is known as “Seven door church” because it had seven doors for seven Serbian kings from the Nemanjic dynasty, crowned in Žiča.
+The Church is known as the “Seven door church” because it had seven doors for seven Serbian kings from the Nemanjic dynasty, crowned in Žiča.
 It is said that a new door was opened for every new coronation.
 And after the coronation, the door would be walled up.

-In some periods it was completely abandoned, especially during the Ottoman rule.
+Actually, in some periods it was completely abandoned, especially during the Ottoman rule.

 In 1804, the Serbian leader Karađorđe Petrović renovated it again.
 But after the collapse of the First Serbian Uprising (1804-1813), the monastery was abandoned again.
-The new renovation started in 1856 by Bishop Joaniki.
+The new renovation was started in 1856 by Bishop Joaniki.
 Then, during the Second World War, Žiča was bombed and the German soldiers destroyed it, burning the monastery and its buildings, including the library with 50.000 books.

 The bigger restoration and partial reconstruction of the Žiča took place in 1953, and also in the last few years.
 In mid-October, a decision was made to continue the conservation works on the ground floor and façade of the Church.